mdlincoln/mdlincoln.github.io/_posts/2013-08-08-scraping-the-smithsonian.md

 [Download the full ~15MB image](/assets/images/saam_dated_full.png)

 P.S.
 And yes, I got the idea for this [while I was in the shower yesterday](http://www.phdcomics.com/comics.php?f=1617).

+P.P.S.
+And it's gotten added in to the [Muse-Tech-Central list](https://github.com/MuseCompNet/muse-tech-central)!